WikiLogic/wikilogic.github.io/dockercommands.md

  - Stop container <br />`docker stop <container name>`
  - Stop all <br />`docker stop $(docker ps -a -q)`
  - Start container <br />`docker start <container name>`

+ ---

+ ## Issues

+ ### Docker for Windows

+ - No data / files in the containers: open the docker for windows settings, a look for the shared drives, C:/ should be checked.
+(This can happen when you switch between using Windows containers and Linux containers.)